Newark Mayor Calls Trump ICE Raids ‘Outrageous,’ ‘Racist’

 The families targeted in the sweep have members who in February received final deportation orders from the courts.
 Those people were asked to report to ICE by March but many failed to do so, an ICE official told CNN.

-The move comes as Trump continues to focus on stemming illegal immigration to the United States, a signature issue for Trump since he launched his first presidential campaign in 2015.
+The move comes as Trump continues to focus on stemming illegal immigration to the United States, a signature issue for him since he launched his first presidential campaign in 2015.

 Baraka’s full statement appears below: